Madour/LDtkLoader/README.md

 ```

 Additional CMake options you can pass :
+ - `-DLDTK_NO_THROW` : to print message and exit when there is an error instead of throwing exceptions.

  - `-DBUILD_SFML_EXAMPLE=ON` : to build the SFML example (requires SFML installed)
     - set `-DSFML_ROOT=/path/to/SFML/` if CMake is unable to find it
     - set `-DSFML_STATIC_LIBRARIES=TRUE` if you want to link the static libraries